link1905/system-design-101/content/docs/design-patterns/distributed-job-patterns.md

 w -> r1: Process
 ```

-In general, **Batch Processing** is easier and cost-effective:
+Generally, **Batch Processing** is simpler and more cost-effective for several reasons:

-- Batch jobs often process a predictable amount of data,
-making resource allocation and performance tuning straightforward.
+- Batch jobs typically handle a predictable volume of data, simplifying resource allocation and performance tuning.
-- In terms of programming, processing a lot of data at once is typically beneficial,
+- From a programming perspective, processing large amounts of data at once is often advantageous,
-when we can apply efficient algorithms on large datasets.
+allowing for the application of efficient algorithms to large datasets.

-In practice, the cheapness is so impressive.
+In practice, the cost-effectiveness of batching can be quite significant.
-When your system doesn't require near-realtime power,
-**Batching** should be seriously taken into account.
+When a system does not require near-realtime capabilities, **Batching** should be a serious consideration.

 ### Kappa Architecture

-However, they're not two sides of the same coin.
+Streaming and batching are not mutually exclusive.
-**Kappa Architecture** combines both of them in a single event stream.
+The **Kappa Architecture** combines both approaches using a single event stream.

-As usual, streaming workers pull events and process them continuously.
+- Streaming workers continuously pull and process events as usual.
-Besides, due to event durability, batching services periodically compute data by replaying from the stream.
+- Simultaneously, batching services periodically compute data by replaying events from the stream, leveraging event durability.

-For example, an e-commerce system with:
+For instance, consider an e-commerce system with:

-- `Order Service`: adapts to order creations instantly.
+- An `Order Service`: Adapts to order creations instantly.
-- `Dashboard Service`: computes analytical metrics from the order book **daily**.
+- A `Dashboard Service`: Computes analytical metrics from the order book **daily**.

 ```d2
 direction: right